 - Alcohol or substance abuse

-- The death of a loved one — and yes, that includes pets
+- The death of a loved one or going through grief alone — and yes, that includes pets

 - Suffering a miscarriage